villevt/Sental/readme.md

 A small hobby project for practicing NLP sentiment analysis, and more so ML deployment.
 The intention is to create
 * Command-line script for (re-)training supervised models based on grid search defined in the script itself (scikit-learn)
-* Small full-stack webpage for demonstrating inference from the model (Django, React)
+* Small full-stack webpage for demonstrating inference from the model (FastAPI, React)
 * Deployment pipeline, for example to Heroku

 ## Command-line script